chrismo/talks/productivity/productivity.md

 --
 .center.one-big-tall[Favor Integration Over Unit]
 ???
-skimping on unit tests in favor of integration tests could work.
+skimping on unit tests in favor of integration tests could work, esp. if the units are model tests or things that hit the database.
 --
 .center.one-big-tall[Use Suite-Level Database Fixtures] ???
 and you can share some database fixtures for a series of related tests.
 --
-.center.one-big-tall[Breakdown Test Runs in Parallel Chunks] ???
+.center.one-big-tall[Breakup Test Runs in Parallel Chunks] ???
 TravisCI and CircleCI, to name two, offer options here.